 If you sue Zantac, your lawyer will need to demonstrate:

-- The company in question violated their duty of care by allowing a potentially hazardous drug to enter the marketplace
+- The company in question violated its duty of care by allowing a potentially hazardous drug to enter the marketplace.

-The Law Offices of Anidjar & Levine want to help you hold the makers of Zantac responsible for their egregious negligence.
-We believe that nobody should have their life turned upside down because a corporation failed to provide safe products.
+The Law Offices of Anidjar & Levine can help you hold the makers of Zantac responsible for their egregious negligence.
+We believe no one should have their life turned upside down because a corporation failed to provide safe products.